Christmas volunteering ideas | 2019 and 2020

-Our community development projects in India are based in Kochi, a port city on the Western Coast of South India.
-The city is famous for being the at the center of the spice trade for many centuries.
+Our community development projects in India are based in Kochi, a port city on the western coast of South India.
+The city is famous for having been at the center of the spice trade for many centuries.

 December is the end of the monsoon season in Kerala, where Kochi is based, as well as the start of the winter season.
 Kochi is a cosmopolitan city, which means that traditions are diverse.

 That being said, the real event in Kochi over December is the Cochin Carnival.
-Historically a Portuguese celebration, the events at the carnival show that Kerala is truly a melting pot of many different cultures.
+Historically a Portuguese celebration, the events at the carnival show that Kerala is truly a state of many different cultures.

 Competitions like the traditional boat race and other local sports like kabaddi and kuttiyum kolum are a popular attraction.
 Historical buildings are adorned with white paper and flags to commemorate the event.

 As a GVI volunteer in India, you will assist local teachers by developing educational resources.
 You can also volunteer on our sports program, where you will help local teachers with supervising sporting activities.